Hungary and the Russo-Ukrainian war: 2024

+On June 1, 2024, tens of thousands marched in Budapest in a peace march.
+People waved flags and signs reading "No War".

 Orbán also indicated on June 4 that Fidesz wants to join the European Conservatives and Reformists (ECR) party family chaired by Giorgia Meloni.
 Riikka Purra, Finnish Minister of Finance, ECR member and president of the Finns Party, stated: "The attitude of the Hungarian Fidesz towards Ukraine and its support for Ukraine, and its support for Russia, is simply disgusting.
 We do not share it at all.”

 On June 12, 2024, NATO Secretary General Jens Stoltenberg held talks with Orbán in Budapest, during which Orbán spoke in a more conciliatory tone about, among other things, the fact that "Hungary has made it clear that it does not wish to block decisions in NATO that — although they differ from the reasonable ones arising from our interpretation of the situation from decisions — decisions shared and advocated by the other member states."
 Stoltenberg accepted Orbán's points that Hungary, as a NATO member, does not wish to participate in war operations in any form.

 In June 2024, bypassing Hungary, the European Union decided to accept a financial package intended for Ukraine based on Russian frozen assets.
 Josep Borrell, the EU High Representative for Foreign Affairs, said that since the Hungarian government had not previously voted on the use of the profits on the frozen assets, it is now not entitled to have a say in how the community uses it.
 In response, Szijjártó stated that there were "new billions for Ukraine — now by breaking European rules and leaving Hungary out."
 According to the Financial Times, the EU was actively working to avoid Hungarian government vetoes.
 The newspaper also reported that Hungarian officials raised a possible agreement for Budapest to lift its veto on the 6.6 billion euros directed to Ukraine if the Hungarian government gets full access to the 6.3 billion euros of EU funds before mid-December, which was frozen due to concerns about the rule of law and corruption.
 However, this proposal was rejected in Brussels.